jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-04.md

 incurred upon Retail Competition and Open Access.
 For this purpose, Page 16 of 100“eligible contracts” are contracts which have been approved by the ERB as of 31 December 2000;
-(gggg) “Stranded Contract Costs of NPC” refer to the excess of the contracted cost of electricity under eligible contracts of NPC over the actual selling price of the contracted energy output of such contracts in the market.
+(gggg) “Stranded Contract Costs of NAPOCOR” refer to the excess of the contracted cost of electricity under eligible contracts of NAPOCOR over the actual selling price of the contracted energy output of such contracts in the market.
 Such contracts shall have been approved by the ERB as of 31 December 2000;
 (hhhh)
-“Stranded Debts of NPC” or “Stranded Debts ” refer to any unpaid financial obligations of NPC which have not been liquidated by the proceeds from the sales and Privatization of NPC assets: Provided, however, That such obligations include any of such obligations refinanced by PSALM: Provided, further, That such refinancing of such unpaid obligations shall not result in increasing the Universal Charge
+“Stranded Debts of NAPOCOR” or “Stranded Debts ” refer to any unpaid financial obligations of NAPOCOR which have not been liquidated by the proceeds from the sales and Privatization of NAPOCOR assets: Provided, however, That such obligations include any of such obligations refinanced by PSALM: Provided, further, That such refinancing of such unpaid obligations shall not result in increasing the Universal Charge